-What Counts as Property Damage in Georgia
+What Qualifies as Property Damage in Georgia?

-- You did not sustain physical injuries and won’t need to seek medical treatment for any injuries related to the accident
+- You did not sustain physical injuries

 to find a John Foy office near you

 Who Do I Sue for Property Damage After an Accident?